AI for Engineering Knowledge Management

 Whether you're restoring old machinery, working on automotive repairs, or decoding legacy systems, identifying unknown components is a common and frustrating hurdle.
-Traditionally, engineers and technicians had to manually search through catalogs, reverse engineer the design, or consult experts.

 How AI is Transforming Reverse Engineering